Yeah, probably, to an extent. Or it can at least remove some unhappiness. We can all agree on that, right?

 There’s been a number of studies that have attempted to answer this question by pinpointing a magical income number at which happiness is much easier to obtain.

-A Gallup poll in 2010 pegged $75,000 as the magic household income at which happiness couldn’t be further influenced by additional income.
+A Gallup poll pegged $75,000 as the magic household income at which happiness couldn’t be further influenced by additional income.